Efficient Capital Deployment

 Examples of futures margin:

 Lets imagine Corn futures are trading at $4 per bushel with a margin requirement per contract of $750.
 A corn contract represents 5000 bushels.
 In this example a corn contract would represent $20,000 at the price of $4 per bushel.
-Because the margin requirement (these change based on volatility) is only $750, you could control the 5000 bushels with significantly less than the underlying initial $20,000.
+Because the margin requirement (margin req can change based on volatility & other factors) is only $750, you could control the 5000 bushels with significantly less than the underlying initial $20,000.
 Of course, you would not want to do that if your account was only $750 because you need to also be prepared for drawdowns (losses) in any strategy.
 Risk management is important, but this example illustrates you do not need to dedicate a full $20,000 to manage the position.

 In another example, imagine you want to take a position in the Euro Currency.
 The single contract size is 125,000 Euro.
 Let’s imagine current margin requirements are $2,500, and current price of one Euro in U.S. Dollars is $1.135.
 The initial value of the position would then be $141,875.
 You only need to have the $2,500 margin requirement to control that trade.
 Once again, we do not max this available leverage out nor do we recommend doing so.
 However, it should be easy to see the possible efficiencies of the inherent leverage available.